andy-maier/python-garbagetracker/docs/intro.rst

 Yagot is simple to use in either of the following ways:

-* It provides a `pytest`_ plugin that detects collected and uncollectable objects caused by the test cases.
+* It provides a `pytest`_ plugin named :ref:`yagot <Yagot pytest plugin>` that detects collected and uncollectable objects caused by the test cases.
 This detection is enabled by specifying command line options or environment variables and does not require modifying the test cases.

 * It provides a Python decorator named :func:`~yagot.garbage_checked`